Indivisibility and uniform computational strength: Further directions

 \section{Further directions}

-Solutions of $\Ind\Q$ are rather nebulous: for example, if $x$ and $y$ are two elements of a solution $H$, one can delete the whole interval $[x,y]$ from $H$ and still obtain a solution.
-The seeming weakness of $\Ind\Q$ may be a consequence of this nebulosity, and it is unclear how much power (if any) $\Ind\Q$ derives from the fact that it outputs a second-order object, i.e., a set of rationals.
-An investigation of these properties can be put on precise footing with the following notions introduced in \cite{DSY} and \cite{GPV21}, respectively: \begin{itemize} \item The \textit{first-order part} of a problem $P$ is the strongest first-order problem Weihrauch reducible to $P$. \item The \textit{deterministic part} of $P$ is the strongest problem Weihrauch reducible to $P$ for which every instance has a unique solution. \end{itemize}
+Solutions of $\Ind{\Q}$ are rather nebulous: for example, if $x$ and $y$ are two elements of a solution $H$, one can delete the whole interval $[x,y]$ from $H$ and still obtain a solution.
+The seeming weakness of $\Ind{\Q}$ may be a consequence of this nebulosity, and it is unclear how much power it derives from the fact that it outputs a second-order object, i.e., a set of rationals.
+An investigation of these properties can be put on precise footing with the following notions introduced in \cite{DSY} and \cite{GPV21}, respectively: \begin{itemize} \item The \textit{first-order part} of a problem $P$, $^1P$, is the strongest first-order problem Weihrauch reducible to $P$. \item The \textit{deterministic part} of $P$, $\Det P$, is the strongest problem Weihrauch reducible to $P$ for which every instance has a unique solution. \end{itemize} \begin{qu} How strong exactly are $^1\Ind{\Q}$ and $\Det(\Ind{\Q})$? \end{qu}

-\begin{que} How strong exactly are the first-order and deterministic parts of $\Ind\Q$?
-Is $\Ind\Q$ Weihrauch equivalent to a first-order problem? \end{que}

-$\RT^2_2$ has been of particular interest in reverse mathematics over several decades.
-Its celebrated logical decomposition by Cholak, Jockusch, and Slaman into $\SRT^2_2$ and $\COH$ \cite{CJS}, where $\COH$ is the so-called cohesive principle, naturally prompted the question of the logical separation of $\SRT^2_2$ from $\COH$ and (equivalently) from $\RT^2_2$.
-This separation was fully achieved in $\omega$-models of $\mathsf{RCA}_0$ a few years ago by Monin and Patey \cite{MoninPatey}, who showed $\SRT^2_2$ does not imply $\COH$ in $\omega$-models.
-The converse nonimplication had been established earlier by Hirschfeldt, Jockusch, Kjos-Hanssen, Lempp, and Slaman \cite{HJKLS}.